aerisweather/aerismaps-visualizer/README.md

-# AerisMaps.Animation
+# AerisMaps.Visualizer

-A minimal Javascript class for creating and displaying animations with [Aeris Maps (AMP)](http://www.aerisweather.com/develop/maps/) imagery, our powerful and flexible weather mapping platform giving you exactly the weather maps you need.
+A minimal Javascript class for creating, displaying and animating [Aeris Maps (AMP)](http://www.aerisweather.com/develop/maps/) imagery, our powerful and flexible weather mapping platform giving you exactly the weather maps you need.

 ## Getting Started

-You'll need an active [Aeris Maps (AMP) subscription](http://www.aerisweather.com/support/docs/aeris-maps/getting-started/) before using this animator class, which you can [sign up for free](http://www.aerisweather.com/signup/) with our Developer level account.
+You'll need an active [Aeris Maps (AMP) subscription](http://www.aerisweather.com/support/docs/aeris-maps/getting-started/) before using this visualizer class, which you can [sign up for free](http://www.aerisweather.com/signup/) with our Developer level account.

-Once you're signed up and have your [first project/application registered](http://www.aerisweather.com/support/docs/aeris-maps/getting-started/access-authentication/) with the Aeris Maps API, you'll need that project's access ID and secret keys to configure your `AerisMaps.Animation` instance with.
+Once you're signed up and have your [first project/application registered](http://www.aerisweather.com/support/docs/aeris-maps/getting-started/access-authentication/) with the Aeris Maps API, you'll need that project's access ID and secret keys to configure your `AerisMaps.Visualizer` instance with.
 Simply pass these keys in your instance's configuration object at instantiation along with your desired location to use for the map center:

-	var animator = new AerisMaps.Animation('#map', {
+	var map = new AerisMaps.Visualizer('#map', {
 		loc: 'seattle,wa',
 		keys: {
 			id: '{{your_id}}',